 Our transportation network has never been cleaner.
 Imperial College London carried out monthly coronavirus tests on the transport network and found no traces.
 You can read their recently released report.

 Please continue walking or cycling for part of your trip if possible.
 If you use public transportation, travel during quieter times if you can.
 This will facilitate social distancing.
-The quietest times for traveling are:
+The quietest times to travel are: